Baseball Games Focus

 2. Explain responsibilities at every position, so players prepare for situations when the ball is hit to them or when the balls go elsewhere.

 3. Develop an “I want the ball hit to me” mentality on defense, which is different from expecting the ball to come their way.

-4. Never get upset when players make physical errors but regularly teach the mental game, so players avoid the mental errors.
+4. Never get upset when players make physical errors but regularly teach the mental game, so players avoid the

 5. Practice communication techniques between baseball positions so that players can remain aggressive, but safe, when going for batted balls.